-- The chapter is about forecasts/projections for energy use.
-There doesn't exist energy data for the values that this chapter predicts.
-The climate change happening now isn't comparable to past changes.
-It is very difficult to verify if the changes seen in past will similar to the present, as such accuracy will be poorer than validation on current data sets would indicate. - The model in the paper uses two years of chiller energy use data.
+- The model in the paper uses two years worth of chiller energy use data.
 Sub-dividing the data into training and test data-sets would mean that the model has less predictive power due to a smaller quantity of data, which limits verification for the actual model in use. - Cross validation can't be used to evaluate accuracy of forecasts.
-The result of the previous chapter suggests this method could have under-dispersed predictions.
+Some unpublished work by the authorThe result of the previous chapter suggests this method could have under-dispersed predictions.
 Bench-marking for this problem is hard to establish without much more extensive work.